smah3sh/mcs/README.md

 b.
 This file will upload 5000 documents
 3. Run a test query to validate upload
 a.
 Match weapon, date range, points range and elo_rating : (and (or weapons:'GUN' weapons:'CANNON' weapons:'DRONE') (and last_login:['2013-05-25T00:00:00Z','2014-10-25T00:00:00Z']) (and points:[100, 200]) (and elo_rating:[1000, 2000]))
-4. Determine the Cloudsearch document and search endpoints.
+4. Record the Cloudsearch document and search endpoints.
-5. Determine AWS access key and secret key
+5. Create AWS access key and secret key to access this service

-H3.
-Configuring the application
+###H3 Configuring the application

 1. Running tests and the application.
 Configure the properties
 ```